srvk/how2-dataset/reproduce/300h/README.md

 **NOTE:** You still need to pass through the `Option 1` in order to download the speech and vision related features.

+## Fetching videos

+If you also want to download the video files, modify `scripts/install.sh` and remove the `--skip-download` argument given to `youtube-dl`.